 8. The Corporation agrees to forward to Custodian a Certificate or Instructions confirming Oral Instructions by the close of business of the same day that such Oral Instructions are given to Custodian.
 The Corporation agrees that the fact that such confirming Certificate or Instructions are not received or that a contrary Certificate or contrary Instructions are received by Custodian shall in no way affect the validity or enforceability of transactions authorized by such Oral Instructions and effected by Custodian.
 If the Corporation elects to transmit Instructions through an on-line communications system offered by Custodian, the Corporation's use thereof shall be subject to the Terms and Conditions attached as Appendix I hereto.
-If Custodian receives Instructions which appear on their face to have been transmitted by an Authorized Person via (i) computer facsimile, email, the Internet or other insecure electronic method, or (ii) secure electronic transmission containing applicable authorization codes, passwords and/or authentication keys, the Corporation understands and agrees that Custodian determine the identity of the actual sender of such Instructions and that Custodian shall be responsible for ensuring that only Authorized Person, and the Corporation shall be responsible for ensuring that only Authorized Persons transmit such Instructions through an online communications service owned or operated by a third party, the Corporation agrees that Custodian shall not be responsible or liable for the reliability or availability of any such service.
+If Custodian receives Instructions which appear on their face to have been transmitted by an Authorized Person via (i) computer facsimile, email, the Internet or other insecure electronic method, or (ii) secure electronic transmission containing applicable authorization codes, passwords and/or authentication keys, the Corporation understands and agrees that Custodian cannot determine the identity of the actual sender of such Instructions and that Custodian shall conclusively presume that such Written Instructions have been sent by an Authorized Person, and the Corporation shall be responsible for ensuring that only Authorized Persons transmit such Instructions to Custodian.
+If the Corporation elects (with Custodian's prior consent) to transmit Instructions through an online communications service owned or operated by a third party, the Corporation agrees that Custodian shall not be responsible or liable for the reliability or availability of any such service.

-9. The books and records pertaining to the Corporation which are in possession of Custodian shall be the property of the Corporation.
+- 9. The books and records pertaining to the Corporation which are in possession of Custodian shall be the property of the Corporation.
 Such books and records shall be prepared and maintained as required by the '40 Act and the rules thereunder.
 The Corporation, or its authorized representatives, shall have access to such books and records during Custodian's normal business hours.
 Upon the reasonable request of the Corporation, copies of any such books and records shall be provided by Custodian to the Corporation or its authorized representative.
-Upon the reasonable request of the Corporation, Custodian shall provide in hard copy or on computer disc any records included in any such delivery which are maintained by Custodian on a computer disc, or are similarly maintained.

-10. It is understood that Custodian is authorized to supply any information regarding the Accounts which is required by any law, regulation or rule now or hereafter in effect.
-The Custodian shall provide the Corporation with any report obtained by the Custodian on the system of internal accounting control of a Depository, and with such reports on its own system of internal accounting control as the Corporation may reasonably request from time to time.

-11. Custodian shall have no duties or responsibilities whatsoever except such duties and responsibilities as are specifically set forth in this Agreement, and no covenant or obligation shall be implied against Custodian in connection with this Agreement.
+Upon the reasonable request of the Corporation, Custodian shall provide in hard copy or on computer disc any records included in any such delivery which are maintained by Custodian on a computer disc, or are similarly maintained. - 10.
+It is understood that Custodian is authorized to supply any information regarding the Accounts which is required by any law, regulation or rule now or hereafter in effect.
+The Custodian shall provide the Corporation with any report obtained by the Custodian on the system of internal accounting control of a Depository, and with such reports on its own system of internal accounting control as the Corporation may reasonably request from time to time. - 11.
+Custodian shall have no duties or responsibilities whatsoever except such duties and responsibilities as are specifically set forth in this Agreement, and no covenant or obligation shall be implied against Custodian in connection with this Agreement.